Status: Bill 26 received Royal Assent Dec. 11, 2018

 Bill 26 has passed in the Alberta legislature.

-Clients will receive the new benefit rates beginning Jan.
+Clients began receiving the new benefit rates on Jan.
 1, 2019.

 - Helping the economic recovery reach all Albertans (Nov 8, 2018)